 Both the cattle and buffalo industries of the Northern Territory are experiencing dramatic changes in management practices due to a campaign to eradicate brucellosis and tuberculosis from the herds.
 The campaign requires all stock to be manageable to the extent where a 100 per cent efficient muster can be carried out and so controlled stock are segregated and protected from possible infection by non-controlled stock.
-In those areas where it is not possible to muster and test stock for the presence of the diseases, the program is proceeding by way of partial and total destocking orders.
-Owners of destocked livestock are assisted by way of compensatory payments.

 In 1980 the Agricultural Development and Marketing Authority (ADMA) was established to develop broadacre cropping industries to the point where export sales were viable.
 The ADMA has developed six project farms in the Douglas-Daly basin, 250 kilometres from Darwin.
 These farms provide a commercial environment for the development of the required levels of agronomic and economic efficiency.
 ADMA operates as the handling and marketing authority for these and other non-project farmers in the Territory.
 Grain handling depots have been established at Katherine and Douglas-Daly.
-Gross value of production in 1983-84 was \$1.2 million.
+Gross value of production in 1984-85 was \$1.5 million.

 The horticultural industry in the Northern Territory has experienced very rapid expansion over the last four years.
-Value of production has increased from just over \$200 000 in the early 1980s to in excess of \$3 million in 1983-84.
+Value of production has increased from just over \$200 000 in the early 1980s to in excess of \$3.5 million in 1984-85.
 Very significant plantings of mangoes are as yet immature.
 The value of mango production is predicted to be in excess of \$10 million by 1990 and will continue to expand thereafter.
 Commercial trials of cashew production are being undertaken and it is expected that these will be the forerunner for a \$5 million industry.
 The top end of the Northern Territory has a natural advantage for horticultural production due to its capacity to produce the earliest maturing product in Australia for many lines of tropical fruit and vegetables.
 Table grape production in the Alice Springs district enjoys a similar advantage.